andrew1007/mrfa-demo/article/part1.md

 ### Compute to primitives outside of UI

-Primitive data types are easy to optimize because strict equality checks by value.
+Primitive data types are easy to optimize because JavaScript's strict equality checks them by value.
 When possible, reduce data down to primitives outside of UI.
 In `RowCheckbox`, computing the `checked` status in `applyState` is an easy win.
 The `boolean` value only changes when that specific checkbox changes state.
-The data structure that tracks all checkboxes updates on state changes of any checkbox.
+The array of selected checkboxes updates on state changes of any checkbox.
+If the array were passed to the component, every checkbox would rerender, regardless of whether or not its `checked` state has changed.

 ```jsx
 const RowCheckbox = (props) => {